GrowthDeFi/growthdefi-v1-core/README.md

 the system governance.

 Differently from the other gTokens, gTokens Type 3 do not have a locked liquidity pool to collect fees.
-Instead the fees collected are immediately burn both in shares but also in terms of the underlying reserve asset.
-And the fees for gTokens Type 3 is set at the much higher rate of 10%.
+Instead the fees collected are immediately burned.
+The fee gets burned not only in shares, but also in terms of the underlying reserve asset.
+And the fees for gTokens Type 3 are set at the much higher rate of 10%.
 The final characteristic that differentiates them from other gTokens is that ERC-20 transfers are prohibted.
 These tokens can be minted and burned, but not moved around.

 As governace tokens, gTokens Type 3 provide a voting delegation mechanism.
 Each holder can appoint a candidate for vote delegation.
-Each candidate collects the balance of those who appointed him in votes.
-So the contract offers two additional functions: 1) a function for setting your candidate and delegating your balance in votes; 2) a function for reading the number of votes of a given candidate.
+Each candidate collects the reserve balance of those who appointed him in votes.
+So the contract offers two additional functions: 1) a function for setting your candidate and therefore delegating your balance in votes; 2) a function for reading the number of votes of a given candidate.
 Voting is organized in intervals of 24 hours, therefore candidate and vote changes in the current interval are only reflected on the next interval.
 With this additional functionality we can build a list of most voted candidates just by requiring that users suggest themselves to be part of the list and, if they indeed have the votes for that, they will be included on the list.

 The single token contract that belongs to the gTokens Type 3 class is stkGRO, which is a version of the GRO token tailored for governance.